-- Whisk yoghurt to get a smooth consistency.
-Use a little water to get the desired consistency.
-Kheere ka raita is usually on a thicker side.
+- Whisk yogurt to get a smooth consistency.
+Use approximately 1/4 cup of water to get the desired consistency.
+Pahadi Kheere ka raita is usually on a thicker side.

-- Now in a stone mortar and pestle, add mustard seeds, green chilli and salt.
+- Now in a stone mortar and pestle, add mustard seeds, green chili, and salt.
 Grind to a coarse paste.
 Or you can use blender as well for the purpose.

-- Add this paste in the yoghurt along with grated cucumber, mustard oil, coriander leaves, chilli powder and turmeric.
+- Add this paste in the yogurt along with grated cucumber, mustard oil, coriander leaves, chili powder, and turmeric.
 Stir to combine.

-- For the flavours to mature let the raita sit at room temperature or in the fridge for 10 - 15 minutes or more.
+- For the flavors to mature let the raita sit at room temperature or in the fridge for 30 minutes or more.